sebradloff/chat-api/README.md

 # chat-api

+# Tests
+To run the tests, the app must be running, `$ npm start && npm run test`.

 # DB table design
 I ended up choosing postgresql as the db of choice, mainly b/c I know it is supported on heroku with node applications.